-The securitization transactions of Volkswagen Bank GmbH described below are traditional securitizations involving the transfer of exposure from the banking book, for which options to reduce the risk-weighted exposure amounts to be calculated are exercised and under which no right of recourse against Volkswagen Bank GmbH and its subsidiaries exists after the transactions have been executed.
+The securitization transactions of the Volkswagen Bank GmbH Group described below are traditional securitizations involving the transfer of receivables from the banking book, for which options to reduce the risk-weighted exposure amounts to be calculated are exercised and under which no right of recourse against the Volkswagen Bank GmbH Group and its subsidiaries exists after the transactions have been executed.
 Purchased securitization positions are also shown.
-With the exception of the ordinary operations of Volkswagen Bank GmbH, there are no significant changes in accordance with Article 449(m) of the CRR.
+With the exception of the ordinary operations of the Volkswagen Bank GmbH Group, there are no significant changes in accordance with Article 449(m) of the CRR.